Bumblebee202111/doubean-public/README.md

   from name
 * 🛠\[GroupPostFragment\]Dealing with post URL click - new page should not show in the old WebView
 * Support blocking unfriendly content
-* \[GroupsHomeFragment\]Recommendations using SharedPref
 * \[PostDetailFragment\]Show saves and reposts
 * \[GroupDetailFragment\]Collapse on entrance for the followed group/tab
 * \[Sortby\]Migrate Spinner to `singleSelection` `ChipGroup`
-* 🛠\[Need help\]\[GroupDetailFragment\]The last position won't be restored when the pager is being recreated
-  * When using ViewPager2, the restore problem arises if the list of page IDs are asynchronously submitted by LiveData
-  * Try to ask ChatGPT for help
-  * It is really annoying \(SEE the anecdote\)
 * Allow another option of using Twitter-like date formatting
 * Widgets
 * Other modules, e.g., books, movies
+* \[GroupDetailFragment\] The problem that if the initial position is manually set, the last position won't be restored when the pager is being recreated is solved, but not in a way that is clean enough
 * Login-based features \(if possible\)
+* \[GroupsHomeFragment\] Customized recommendation feeds
 * 🛠 Views on top of WebView become invisible after scroll on my MIUI 10 Android 8.1 device \(causes unknown, may never be fixed\)
 * \[Lists\]Post order: custom rules based on multiple factors